jishnu921/git_tut/README.md

-#This is heading of README file
+# This is heading of README file
+# This is heading 2